Art & Creative Travel Guides | CoraTravels

 Paisa Pride: Antioquia region has distinct identity, locals more proud of being Paisa than Colombian.
 Pablo Escobar Tourism: Locals tired of narco-tourism but understand economic necessity, complic…

-Mexico City skyline Mexico
+Mexico City, Mexico Mexico

 Mexico City, North America